Sharjah

 Shopping

-The unmissable shopping venue in Sharjah is the covered Central Souq, also called "Blue Souq" for the sky-blue color of its domes.
-This souq is Sharjah's largest and busiest, and sells a variety of items ranging from local handicrafts and rugs to gold and jewelry.
+The unmissable shopping venue in Sharjah is the covered Central Souq, also called 'Blue Souq' for the sky-blue colour of its domes.
+This souq is Sharjah's largest and busiest and sells a variety of items ranging from local handicrafts and rugs to gold and jewellery.
 There are, however, quite a few modern malls in and around Sharjah.
-These sell items at a fixed price, and often house entertainment centers and even amusement parks.
+These sell items at a fixed price, and often house entertainment centres and even amusement parks.

 Tourist Information